 Can I use Micro SD Memory Cards in the Fujifilm X-T20?

-Yes, you can, and I often use Micro SD Memory cards.
+Yes, you can, and I often use microSD memory cards.
 However, I don’t test them in these cameras because I don’t recommend them.
-The cards can come loose inside the adapters and give you errors.
-It happens a lot to me with some brands or some cases, so as a general note, I don’t recommend them.
+The cards can come loose in the adapters, causing errors.
+It happens to me a lot with some brands, or in some cases, so, as a general note, I don’t recommend them.

 What Cards Work Best For Video?

-My Card Isn’t Fast, What’s Wrong?
+My Card Isn’t Fast.
+What’s Wrong?

 - You could have a fake card!
 There are a lot of counterfeit cards out there, especially on eBay and occasionally on Amazon.
 Be sure to get your cards from a trusted source.
 B&H and Adorama are great, or, if you use Amazon, make sure you buy from a trusted seller.